-In fact, we were in a dilemma ourselves, and that is when we decided to do our research about it.
-After looking through hundreds of reviews and conducting in-depth research, we have curated this list of the most important factors to consider while shopping for a spa.

-Things To Consider Before Buying Hot Tubs

-How many people are going to use the hot tub simultaneously?
-The size or space will depend on this answer, and hence it is a very important consideration.
-If you are going to have friends and family over often, then it is best to purchase a large hot tub that can fit everyone in comfortably.
-However, if you are only going to use it with your spouse, then a smaller hot tub size would work better.

-While many do not pay attention to the height, it’s crucial to understand that with a smaller spa, you may not be able to immerse the body fully.

-That’s why it’s important to calculate the deck area where you plan to install the spa.
-Measure this space carefully and compare it to the dimensions of your preferred spas to pick the right model.

-2. Hot Tub Layout
+Hot Tub Layout

 Next comes the layout of the hot tub, which will determine how comfortably you can sit in it.
 No matter if it’s your friends or family who will use the pool, it’s always advisable to consider the moulding, size, and seat placements of the tub.
 Especially for taller people, there should be enough space for them to keep their feet inside the tub without feeling uncomfortable.

 So, this brings us to the foot size and the footrest area that is present inside outdoor hot tubs.
 A layout has to be chosen carefully so that everyone can rest their feet in the desired position.

-Second draft | In fact, we were in a dilemma ourselves, and that is when we decided to do our research about it.
-After looking through hundreds of reviews and conducting in-depth research, we have curated this list of the most important factors to consider while shopping for a spa.
+Third draft | We were in a dilemma ourselves, and that is when we decided to research it.
+After looking through hundreds of reviews and conducting in-depth analysis, we have curated this list of the most important factors to consider while shopping for a spa.

 Things To Consider Before Buying Hot Tubs

 How many people are going to use the hot tub simultaneously?
-The size or space will depend on this answer, and hence it is a very important consideration.
-If you are going to have friends and family over often, then it is best to purchase a large hot tub that can fit everyone in comfortably.
-However, if you are only going to use it with your spouse, then a smaller hot tub size would work better.
+The size of space will depend on this answer, and hence it is a very important consideration.
+If you will have friends and family over often, then it is best to purchase a large hot tub that can fit everyone in comfortably.
+However, if you are only going to use it with your spouse, a smaller hot tub size would work better.

-While many do not pay attention to the height, it’s crucial to understand that with a smaller spa, you may not be able to immerse the body fully.
+While many do not pay attention to the height, it’s crucial to understand that you may not be able to immerse the body entirely with a smaller spa.

-That’s why it’s important to calculate the deck area where you plan to install the spa.
+That’s why it’s essential to calculate the deck area where you plan to install the spa.
 Measure this space carefully and compare it to the dimensions of your preferred spas to pick the right model.

+2. Hot Tub Layout

+Next comes the hot tub layout, which will determine how comfortably you can sit in it.
+Whether it’s your friends or family who will use the pool, it’s always advisable to consider the moulding, size, and seat placements of the tub.
+Especially for taller people, there should be enough space for them to keep their feet inside the tub without feeling uncomfortable.

+So, this brings us to the foot size and the footrest area present inside outdoor hot tubs.
+A layout has to be chosen carefully so that everyone can rest their feet in the desired position.